-JBS Director nominees as a group; or (iii) vote "FOR" the election
+Equity Director nominees as a group; or (iii) vote "FOR" the election of all Equity Director nominees as a group

-- Proposal 2: You may either (i) vote "FOR" the election of all Equity Director nominees as a group; (ii) withhold your vote on all Equity Director nominees as a group; or (iii) vote "FOR" the election of all Equity Director nominees as a group except for certain nominees identified by you in the appropriate area on the proxy card or voting instructions. - Proposal 3: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
-Abstaining will have the same effect as a vote against the proposal, as discussed below. - Proposal 4: You may either vote for conducting a Say on Pay vote every one, two or three years, or you may elect to abstain from voting your shares.
-Abstentions will not be counted for the proposal on the frequency of advisory vote on executive compensation and, therefore, will have no effect on the outcome of the proposal, as discussed below. - Proposal 5: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
-Abstaining will have the same effect as a vote against the proposal, as discussed below. - Proposal 6: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
-Abstaining will have the same effect as a vote against the proposal, as discussed below. - Proposal 7: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
-Abstaining will have the same effect as a vote against the proposal, as discussed below. - Proposal 8: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
+Proposal 3: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
+Abstaining will have the same effect as a vote against the proposal, as discussed below.

+Proposal 4: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
+Abstaining will have the same effect as a vote against the proposal, as discussed below.

+Proposal 5: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
+Abstaining will have the same effect as a vote against the proposal, as discussed below.

+Proposal 6: You may vote "FOR" or "AGAINST" the proposal, or you may elect to abstain from voting your shares.
 Abstaining will have the same effect as a vote against the proposal, as discussed below.